cartant/eslint-plugin-rxjs/README.md

 The package includes the following rules.

-Rules marked with ✅ are recommended and rules marked with 🔧 have fixers
+Rules marked with ✅ are recommended and rules marked with 🔧 have fixers.

 | Rule | Description | | |
 | --- | --- | --- | --- |